Current project status

 - Policy development: Will include analysis of consultation responses.
 Could include further issues papers and consultation on draft Bill

 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

 This project is complete.
 The final report and draft Bill were published on 13 March 2017.
 The Government’s interim response was published on 30 October 2017.
-We are awaiting a response from the Government.
+We are awaiting a the final response from the Government.

 The project was a review of the Mental Capacity Act and the Deprivation of Liberty Safeguards (DoLS).

 The DoLS aim to protect people who lack mental capacity, but who need to be deprived of liberty so they can be given care and treatment in a hospital or care home.

 If a person’s right to liberty needs to be infringed in other settings, an authorisation must be obtained from the Court of Protection.

 The DoLS have been criticised since they were introduced for being overly complex and excessively bureaucratic.

 In March 2014, a House of Lords Select Committee published a detailed report concluding that the DoLS were “not fit for purpose” and recommended that they be replaced.